Overview of Adobe Flash Settings

 1. Privacy Settings

 Software that works in Flash Player may require access to the microphone and/or camera obtainable on your computer.
 Privacy settings permit you to define whether you require software from a specific website to have such access.
-Bear in mind that, it is the person or the organization which has produced the software you are utilizing that is seeking such access, not Adobe (unless Adobe has produced the software that requires access to your microphone or camera).
+Bear in mind that it is the person or the organization that has produced the software you are utilizing to seek such access, not Adobe (unless Adobe has produced the software that requires access to your microphone or camera).

-There are two options available for you to select, you can either make the site ask you if it can use the camera or the microphone or you can just block all the sites from using the camera and the microphone.
+There are two options available for you to select; you can either make the site ask you if it can use the camera or the microphone or block all the sites from using the camera and the microphone.

 It is vital to perceive that even though this settings panel is a part of the Flash Player, the video and audio will be utilized by software produced by a third party.

 2. Storage Settings